 Preferred Stock Dividends: If we have preferred stock outstanding, we accrue non-cumulative perpetual preferred stock dividends daily as declared by the board.
 Typically, dividends on non-cumulative perpetual preferred stock are payable quarterly in arrears.
-Accrued dividends are included in "Patronage payable and other payables" on the Statements of Condition.

 Derivative Instruments and Hedging Activity: We are party to derivative financial instruments, primarily interest rate swaps, which are used to manage interest rate risk on assets, liabilities and forecasted transactions.
 Derivatives are recorded at fair value on the Statements of Condition as assets or liabilities.